johndoran/BugSquasher/README.md

 BugSquasher
 ===========
 Not beautiful, but very functional.
+Log your tickets through your app easily by using the volume buttons to open a 'report issue' view.

 Jira plugin for iOS
 ===========